 Let's start using this feature by writing the first integration tests.

 The tests are a basic example of testing the Spring Boot application as a whole.
-I'm using Testcontainers to start the mandatory PostgreSQL database and verify that the endpoint is returning data.
+We're using Testcontainers to start the mandatory PostgreSQL database and verify that the endpoint is returning data.

-As the setup for the different tests is similar, I'm using an abstract class to define the basic configuration for our integration tests:
+As the setup for the different tests is similar, we're using an abstract class to define the basic configuration for our integration tests:

 With .withReuse(true)

 .
 This is available since Spring Boot 2.2.6.
-If you are using a version before 2.2.6 and/or use JUnit 4, take a look at this blog post where I explain the Testcontainers setup for different versions.
+For Spring Boot versions before 2.2.6 and/or JUnit 4, take a look at this blog post that explains the Testcontainers setup for different Spring Boot and JUnit versions.

 A first integration test can now extend the BaseIT